fasttime/JScrewIt/Features.md

 _Available in Chrome, Edge, Firefox, Safari 9.0+, Opera and Node.js 4+._
 <a name="GMT"></a>
 ### `GMT`
-Presence of the text "GMT" after the first 25 characters in the string returned by Date\(\).
+Presence of the text "GMT" after the first 25 characters in the string returned by Date\(\).<br>
-Although ECMAScript states that string representation of dates is implementation dependent, most engines align to the same format, making this feature available in all supported engines except Internet Explorer 9 and 10.
+The string representation of dates is implementation dependent, but most engines use a similar format, making this feature available in all supported engines except Internet Explorer 9 and 10.

 _Available in Chrome, Edge, Firefox, Internet Explorer 11, Safari, Opera, Android Browser and Node.js._
 <a name="HISTORY"></a>
 ### `HISTORY`
-Existence of the global object history having the string representation "\[object History\]"
+Existence of the global object history having the string representation "\[object History\]".

 _Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera and Android Browser.
 This feature is not available inside web workers._
 <a name="HTMLAUDIOELEMENT"></a>